 A Dream Snowboard Inbounds

-I had a session one afternoon at Grand Targhee (Wyoming’s BEST ski resort, just BTW) lapping ungroomed pow fields filled with drops ranging between about 4 and 10 feet and found myself running through all the tricks I’d long ago dialed and forgotten.
+I had a session one-afternoon lapping ungroomed pow fields filled with drops ranging between about 4 and 10 feet and found myself running through all the tricks I’d long ago dialed and forgotten.
 Sure, by the end of the day my old guy knees felt their age.
 But the ability to spin, pop, stomp down the hill, all while devouring chunked up (and sometimes untracked) pow at full tilt reminded me why I first left behind the square world of two planks for the fluid world of one.

 Snowboarding is going downhill on a board and adding some style to spice it up.
 That’s all.